kate-bagenzo/strawberry-starter/src/posts/installation.md

     - A small description of your site.
 Appears on the link preview.
 - `siteAuthor`
     - Your name.
 Appears on the footer.
+- `siteURL`
+    - The public URL where people can visit your blog.
+Needed for the link preview and RSS feed to function correctly.
 - `authorLink`
     - A link to your personal website or social media or etc. Appears on the footer.
 You can leave this blank if you prefer.
 - `authorContact`